Like a public relations rep for a forgotten celebrity, I sometimes find myself reminding people about the Reportable Food Registry (RFR)

 These companies, referred to as “responsible parties,” commit a violation of law if they fail to make the required report.
 Both animal and human foods are covered by the requirement, but dietary supplements and infant formula are not (they each have separate reporting obligations), and meat and poultry are not.

 What hazards are inspiring the RFR reports?
-Over a third are Salmonella (38.2%), another third are undeclared allergens on labels (33.3%), next biggest is Listeria monocytogenes (17.8%).
-Other lesser causes included sulfites undeclared on labels, e. coli, foreign objects, and uneviscerated fish.
-The food products involved in the reports were quite varied, from produce, to animal foods, to baked goods, seafood, spices and seasonings, dairy products and others.
+More than a third are undeclared allergens on labels (37.9%), almost another third are Salmonella (28.1%), followed by Listeria monocytogenes (21.4%).
+Other lesser causes include nutrient imbalance, uneviscerated fish, sulfites undeclared on labels, E. coli, and foreign objects.
+The food products involved in the reports were quite varied, including products such as produce, animal foods, baked goods, seafood, spices and seasonings, dairy products, and others.

 The FSMA is regularly described as designed to prevent food outbreaks before they occur, and most but not all of its provisions target that goal directly, by, for example, requiring HACCP- like risk control programs and foreign supplier certifications.
 The RFR, by contrast, is designed to limit the damage that problematic foods can cause.
-Because it requires essentially immediate reports about potentially dangerous foods, the RFR provides “early warning about potential public-health risks” and allows industry and government to “remove hazards from the marketplace” more quickly, says Michael R. Taylor, FDA Deputy Commissioner for Foods, in the new report.
+Because it requires essentially immediate reports about potentially dangerous foods, the RFR provides “early warning about potential public health risks” and allows industry and government to “remove hazards from the marketplace” more quickly, says Michael R. Taylor, FDA Deputy Commissioner for Foods.
 And what it requires is immediate and detailed reporting by food companies of sensitive information.
-The RFR is a very real and present burden that often inspires companies to take remedial actions, whereas some of the FSMA obligations might not apply to every food company and in any event are not yet fully phased in.
+The RFR is a very real and present burden that often inspires companies to take remedial actions, whereas some of the FSMA obligations might not apply to every food company, and in any event, are not yet fully phased in.